EmaGonzalez3/RayleighBenard/Readme.md

 Bergé, P. (1975).
 Rayleigh-Benard instability: experimental findings obtained by light scattering and other optical methods.
 Fluctuations, Instabilities, and Phase Transitions, 323-352.

+Jeffreys, H. (1928).
+Some cases of instability in fluid motion.
+Proceedings of the Royal Society of London.
+Series A, Containing Papers of a Mathematical and Physical Character, 118(779), 195-208.

 Greenshields, C. y Weller, H. (2022).
 Notes on Computational Fluid Dynamics: General Principles.
 Reading, UK: CFD Direct Ltd.

 D'Adamo, J. (2022).
 Transferencia de Calor y Masa.
 Universidad de Buenos Aires.